User stories: a beginner’s guide to acceptance criteria

 - Confirmation – acceptance tests confirm the story is finished and working as intended.

-In a project following an Agile process, user stories are discussed in meetings with the Product Owner (the person who represents the customer for the thing you’re developing, and who writes the user stories) and the development team.
-The user story is presented, and the conversation starts.
+In a project following an Agile process, the development team discuss user stories in meetings with the Product Owner.
+(The Product Owner is the person who represents the customer for the thing you’re developing, and who writes the user stories).
+First the Product Owner presents the user story, then the conversation begins.

 For example: As a conference attendee, I want to be able to register online, so I can register quickly and cut down on paperwork.

 In this case, questions for the Product Owner might include:

-- What information needs to be collected to allow a user to register?
+- What information should be collected to allow a user to register?